2003 Roger Federer tennis season: Clay court season

 On clay, Federer won the tournament in Munich defeating Finn Jarkko Nieminen 6–1, 6–4.
 This was his seventh career title and second career clay court title.
 Following this victory, Federer began his preparation for the French Open by competing in the clay masters tournaments in Rome and Hamburg.
-He reached the finals of Rome dropping only a single set, but was upset in a shocking defeat to the unseeded Spaniard Felix Mantilla 5–7, 2–6, 6–7(8).
+He reached the finals of Rome dropping only a single set, but was upset in a shocking defeat to the unseeded Spaniard Félix Mantilla 5–7, 2–6, 6–7(8).
 In Hamburg, the final tuneup before the French Open, Federer was defeated in the third round by Australian Mark Philippoussis 3–6, 6–2, 3–6.

 His victory in Munich and finals showing in Rome launched Federer into the conversation as a favorite to win the French.
 Federer, seeded number five, was determined to prove himself at the French Open in 2003 after losing in the first round the year before.
 His opponent in the first round was Luis Horna of Peru who ranked number 88 in the world.
 Federer started out well, jumping out to a 5–3 lead in the first set before imploding and losing the match 6–7(6), 2–6, 6–7(3).
 After the nightmarish match where Federer committed an astounding 82 unforced errors he stated, "I don't know how long I'll need to get over this defeat.
 A day, a week, a year—or my entire career."